isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement 01.md

 permalink: /school-canteen-advertisement-01/
 description: ""
 ---
-<p>Ahmad Ibrahim Secondary School is inviting applicants to operate a “Chinese Noodle Stall” stall with immediate effect.
+<p>Ahmad Ibrahim Secondary School is inviting applicants to operate a “Chinese Noodle Stall” stall.
 Menu may include varieties such as fishball noodles, wanton mee, laksa etc.</p>

 <u><strong>Background:</strong></u><br>
 <p>We are a single session secondary school with student enrolment of about 1150 and staff strength of 130.
 There are currently 5 food stalls and 1 drink/snack stall at our school.
 One of the food stalls is selling halal noodles.</p>